Why Side Effects Happen

 Month 2-3: Building Toward Target Dose

 Most patients go through 3-5 dose increases over 16-20 weeks to reach their target dose.
-Each increase may cause a brief flare of GI symptoms, but the pattern is consistent: 3-7 days of mild symptoms followed by adaptation.
+Each dose increase may temporarily bring back gastrointestinal symptoms, but the pattern is consistent: 3-7 days of mild symptoms followed by adaptation.

 Typical experience by month 3: